itsnothuy/Microservices-Chip-Quality-/issues/001-database-models-implementation.md

-# Issue #001: Implement PostgreSQL Database Models and SQLAlchemy Integration
+# Issue #001: Implement PostgreSQL Database Models and SQLAlchemy Integration ✅ COMPLETED

 ## 🎯 Objective
 Implement comprehensive SQLAlchemy database models, migrations, and connection management for the semiconductor manufacturing platform based on the detailed schema documentation.